Azure/CARML-Learn/docs/wiki/Lab 7 - Contribution.md

     <img src="./media/Lab7/readMeUpdatedLog.png" alt="ReadMe Updated Log" height="50">

-4. If you open version control to the left you should notice at least the template file `deploy.Bicep` and readme file `readme.md` to be marked as changed.
+4. If you open version control to the left you should notice at least the template file `deploy.bicep` and readme file `readme.md` to be marked as changed.
 If you click on the readme specifically, a comparison view will open and show you that the readme was correctly updated

     <img src="./media/Lab7/readMeUpdated.png" alt="ReadMe Updated" height="350">